ABOUT CLASSES

 OTHERS

 To begin pointe training, it’s crucial to have a solid foundation in ballet, typically with at least a few years of training.
 Usually, dancers should be at the upper beginner level or higher.
 However, readiness for pointe is highly individual and depends on factors like technique, strength, stability, and physical conditions, such as bone structure.
-Safety is our top priority, particularly for adult dancers, so I assess each dancer before starting pointe training.
+Safety is our top priority, particularly for adult dancers, so we assess each dancer before starting pointe training.
 In the meantime, focus on building strength and attending classes consistently.

 Alternatively, you can come to talk to me – I am normally available 5 to 15 minutes before and/or after each class.
 First come, first served.